-With new liquor control laws in 1934, Ontario introduced or at least enshrined as a cultural touchstone the hotel beverage room.
-Since 1927, sale of liquor and beer through government stores and authorized beer warehouses (forerunner of today’s Brewers’ Retail aka The Beer Store) was lawful, but public drinking of regular strength beer in the province did not resume until the beverage room system was authorized.
+With new liquor control laws in 1934 Ontario introduced or at least enshrined a cultural touchstone: the hotel beverage room.
+Since 1927, the sale of liquor and beer in government stores and authorized beer warehouses (forerunner of today’s Brewers’ Retail aka The Beer Store) was made lawful.

-In principle this meant a tavern had to be part of a hotel and lobby which also had a separate dining room.
-Licensing of clubs, soldiers’ messes, trains, and steamships (the Great Lakes) completed the system.
-Only beer and wine was supplied, no stand-alone cocktail bars were permitted until the end of the 1940s, the best remembered is the Silver Rail on Yonge Street.
-We visited it a number of times before its demise about 15 years ago, but in retrospect wish we had gone more often.
-Think mirrored walls, shiny banquette seating, and the famous long bar.
+In principle this meant that a tavern had to be part of a hotel and lobby that also had a separate dining room.
+Special licensing for clubs, soldiers’ messes, trains, and steamships (on the Great Lakes) completed the system.
+Only beer and wine were sold.
+Stand-alone cocktail bars were not allowed until the end of the 1940s.

-In the 1930s and ’40s journalism regularly investigated the new beverage rooms.
+In the 1930s and ’40s journalism regularly investigated the new beverage room.
 Maclean’s magazine ran major features in 1934 and 1945.
-You may read here Morley Murray’s crisp report of December 1, 1945, notable for its scope and “just the facts ma’am” style, as much of North American journalism then.
+You may read here Morley Murray’s crisp report of December 1, 1945, notable for its scope and “just the facts, ma’am” style, as much North American journalism at the time.

-In August 1946 Lex Schrag authored three pieces in Toronto’s The Globe and Mail, each successively on the Customer, the Hotelman, and the Law.
-Sadly he omitted the Beer, but as Murray’s piece shows too, this was the last of the many things to think about when considering the beverage room of Ontario.
-Schrag did advert briefly to beer, in the sense that with rationing still in force it was often too green from lack of age.
-Short of that, no discussion was allowed to the type of beer consumed: colour, style, temperature, taste characteristics, none of it mattered.
+In August 1946 journalist Lex Schrag authored three pieces in Toronto’s The Globe and Mail, successively called the Customer, the Hotelman, and the Law.
+Sadly he omitted the Beer, but as Murray’s piece shows too, that was last of the many things to think about when dealing with the beverage room.

-It is against this background that the exhibition of a functioning English pub of charming decor at the 1949 Canadian International Trade Fair must be considered, as its 1969 follow-up at British Week in Canada, both mentioned in my recent postings.
+It is against this background that the exhibition of an operating English pub at the 1949 Canadian International Trade Fair in Toronto must be considered.
+The same for the follow-up in 1969 as part of British Week in Canada.
+I discussed both in recent posts here.

-Only by the 1970s did rules relax in Ontario to permit stand-up drinking and a pub without benefit of guest accommodations.
-The English pub phenomenon that burgeoned here from the 1970s, initially in the largest urban centres, was an outgrowth of the new era.
-These English and Irish pubs still flourish albeit often overlooked by craft beer commentators.
+Only by the 1970s did the rules relax in Ontario to permit stand-up drinking and a beer drinking place – pub – without guest accommodations.
+The English pub phenomenon flourished here in the 1970s under the new regime.
+These English and Irish-themed pubs still do well despite often being overlooked by craft beer writers.

-Yet, there are still pubs in Toronto that reflect their hotel beverage room roots.
-I may visit one soon to report.
+Yet, there are still pubs in Toronto that reflect the older, hotel beverage room era.
+I may visit one soon, to report.

 The advertisement above is from November 1957, in Maclean‘s again, and reflects the succeeding era.
 The elegant home setting is notable.
 As the beverage room of the ’50s and ’60s still largely retained its anodyne, 1934 form brewers used home and recreational backdrops, with the most elegant suiting their most aspirational brands.